 This page is based on information from Alexey Lobashev, Marek Nowakowski and Wojciech Wylon.

 This page is about the Polish card game Pan, in which the objective is to get rid of all your cards.
 The last player left holding cards is the loser of the deal and is given one letter of the name of the game.
 The first player who loses three times, and thus collects the whole word P-A-N, loses the game.
 The Polish word Pan means 'gentleman', but any three letter word could be used.
 Pan is in fact a euphemism for the extremely vulgar name by which the game is commonly known.
 It is also sometimes known as 'Historyczny Upadek Japonii' (literally 'historical collapse of Japan'), and the loser of each deal is given one of the initial letters of this title.
-A player who loses three deals collects the whole acronym, which spells out the vulgar name which may then be used to insult the loser.
+A player who loses three deals collects the whole acronym, which spells out the obscene name which may then be used to insult the loser.
 Another name by which the game is sometimes known is Dupa Biskupa (which means bishop's arse).

 Note.
 The Polish game Pan described on this page is unrelated to the American game Panguingue, whose name is often abbreviated to 'Pan'.

 A 24-card French suited pack is used, the cards ranking from high to low: A-K-Q-J-10-9.
 Suits are irrelevant except that the 9 of hearts is a special card, used to start the game.

 The game is best for 2 to 4 players, but can be played by as many as 6.
 Deal and play are clockwise.

 Any player may deal.
 The cards are shuffled and dealt out as equally as possible to the players: 2 players receive 12 cards each, 3 receive 8 cards each, 4 receive 6 cards each, and 6 players receive 4 cards each.
 If there are 5 players one player is dealt 4 cards and the others are dealt 5 each.